History of the Junior League Baseball World Series

 The 2001 World Series marked the first time a team from South America played in Taylor – and Maracaibo, Venezuela, made it to the finals.
 That year also marked the debut for teams from Poland and Saipan.

 Aiea, Hawaii, made history in 2001, becoming the first team to win back-to-back world championships in the Junior League.
 In 2001, Aiea defeated Venezuela, 6-5, in a thrilling, come-from-behind contest that was won in the bottom of the eighth inning.
 The year before, Aiea defeated Langley, British Columbia, Canada, in the finals, 2-1.
-Hawaiian teams have won the world title three times.
+Hawaiian teams have won the world title four times.